 Creating custom social media share buttons for posts

 Website developers might find it necessary to have custom social share buttons at the top/bottom of their web pages.
-Custom buttons, as suppose to the regular/default buttons, allows better integration with the rest of a website’s styling and create a more unique look.
+Custom buttons allow better integration with the rest of a website’s style and create a more unique look.
 More control over where these buttons appear on pages might also be beneficial.